dokinoki/keystroke.js/README.md

+# What

+This is a fork of the original project found here https://github.com/omarestrella/keystroke.js <br>

 # Why?

-Got tired of typing the magic numbers that are keypress codes
+Translates Javascript event key codes into labels.

 # Browser support